ALTER TABLE¶

 Setting the parameter does not change the collation specification for any existing columns.

-For more details about the parameter, see DEFAULT_DDL_COLLATION.
+For more information about the parameter, see DEFAULT_DDL_COLLATION.

 ENABLE_SCHEMA_EVOLUTION = { TRUE | FALSE }